dullint/se_adaptive/README.md

 - This repository containing the app code
 - The tool documentation deployed and available at [CAI Documentation](https://dullint.github.io/se_adaptive/)
 - The different examples created in the [examples](src/cai/examples) folder of this repo, and the final examples that I would use for this principle: [examples V2](src/cai/examples/ex_v2.jsonl).

+## Run the app

+Guide to launch the app is available in the [CAI Documentation](https://dullint.github.io/se_adaptive/getting-started/installation/).

 ## Constitutional Examples Created